16 Types of Hardwood (with Pictures)

 16. Birch Wood

-Birch is another hardwood species that is widespread and has various uses and purposes.
+Birch is another hardwood that is widespread and has various uses and purposes.
 It’s durable, so people use it widely for furniture and flooring.
 Birch has an attractive appearance due to its straight grain and fine texture.
 It’s decay-resistant, lightweight, and affordable, which makes it very popular.
 Still, it can crack and warp easily, and it’s expensive compared to other hardwood types.
 It’s also not insect-resistant, so it’s best to use it indoors only.

 - Related Read: 25 Different Types of Hardwood Trees (With Pictures)